frostrhea/SSIS_WebApp/README.md

 # CCC181-Simple-Student-Information-System-Web-Application

-The Student Information System is a straightforward web application designed to manage student data efficiently.
+The Student Information System is a straightforward web application designed to easily handle student data.
 It allows users to perform basic CRUDL operations (Create, Read, Update, Delete, and List) for students, courses, and colleges.

 ## Using Flask as web framework for web development
 ## Using SQL database (MySQL) for storing data
+## Using Cloudinary for storing media (images)

 Built with: